olemb/lib/README.rst

 lib.py
 ======

-Various useful functions.
+My personal collection of useful Python functions.
+This lives in ``~/lib/python``.

-This is not in any way an official library.
-It's just a module where i collect little functions and other things that I tend to need in a lot of programs.
  Feel free to cut and paste to your own projects.

 Examples